-Remove the diskette from the drive and label it "ZORK SAVE DISKETTE."
-You can save eight game positions at a time on a diskette.
+Remove the diskette from the drive and label it "ZORK SAVE DISKETTE".
+You can save only one game position at a time on a diskette, so initialize some extra diskettes if you think you'll want to save more than one position.